Standpoint events include artists talks, open studios, readings, presentations and workshops.

-The panel will be comprised of artists Simon Bayliss, Susan Taylor, Alexis M Teplin and Sherman Sam and chaired by Natural Staking exhibition curator Dan Howard-Birt.
+The panel comprised of artists Simon Bayliss, Susan Taylor, Alexis Teplin and Sherman Sam and was chaired by Natural Staking exhibition curator Dan Howard-Birt.

 'How do the factors that surround and inform the making of a painting / an exhibition crystallise in an object / event, and how does the object embrace it's mutable future?'

-The discussion will think about painting and other pigmented surfaces in relation to the evolving hypotheses of potentiality, expanded field, the transitive and occult or arcane irrationality.
+The discussion thought about painting and other pigmented surfaces in relation to the evolving hypotheses of potentiality, expanded field, the transitive and occult or arcane irrationality.

-Standpoint Gallery is pleased to present ceramics by internationally acclaimed artists Nicola Tassie and Stuart Carey; lithos and etchings by Paupers Press - featuring artists Charles Avery and Rosie Snell; letterpress prints by New North Press, and woodcuts by Peter Ashton Jones.
+Standpoint Gallery presented ceramics by internationally acclaimed artists Nicola Tassie and Stuart Carey; lithos and etchings by Paupers Press - featuring artists Charles Avery and Rosie Snell; letterpress prints by New North Press, and woodcuts by Peter Ashton Jones.

-The exhibition and event will offer insights into the process, materials and technology involved in each craft, alongside displaying some of the beautiful finished works, many of which are for sale.
+The exhibition offered insights into the process, materials and technology involved in each craft, alongside displaying some of the beautiful finished works, many of which were for sale.

-Join us for a special opening event on Tuesday 22 September 6-9pm, which until 7.30pm will allow you special access to look around Standpoint artists' studios, get first hand information about the skills involved in making the works displayed, and watch technical demonstrations by the artists.
-There will also be an opportunity to try your hand at making a letterpress print.
+This event allowed special access to look around Standpoint artists' studios, to get first hand information about the skills involved in making the works displayed, and watch technical demonstrations by the artists.
+There was also an opportunity to try your hand at making a letterpress print.

-This event is part of Shoreditch Design Triangle , and the event on Tuesday is kindly supported by Grolsch.
+This event was part of Shoreditch Design Triangle , and the event was kindly supported by Grolsch.

-Laura Reeves and Phil Owen, Writer and Researcher at Arnolfini's Reading Room, Bristol, present an evening of conversations and readings to launch Laura's artist-book - Honest.
+Laura Reeves and Phil Owen, Writer and Researcher at Arnolfini's Reading Room, Bristol, presented an evening of conversations and readings to launch Laura's artist-book - Honest.

 Laura's invitation to you: